Stuart Restoration: Commonwealth regicides and rebels

 Oliver Cromwell, Henry Ireton, Judge Thomas Pride, and Judge John Bradshaw were posthumously attainted for high treason.
-Because Parliament is a court, the highest in the land, a bill of attainder is a legislative act declaring a person guilty of treason or felony, in contrast to the regular judicial process of trial and conviction.
+Because Parliament was (at the time) a court, a bill of attainder is a legislative act declaring a person guilty of treason or felony, in contrast to the regular judicial process of trial and conviction.
 In January 1661, the corpses of Cromwell, Ireton and Bradshaw were exhumed and hanged in chains at Tyburn.

 In 1661 John Okey, one of the regicides who signed the death warrant of Charles I, was brought back from Holland along with Miles Corbet, friend and lawyer to Cromwell, and John Barkstead, former constable of the Tower of London.
 They were all imprisoned in the Tower.
 From there they were taken to Tyburn and hanged, drawn and quartered on 19 April 1662.
 A further 19 regicides were imprisoned for life.

 John Lambert was not in London for the trial of Charles I. At the Restoration, he was found guilty of high treason and remained in custody in Guernsey for the rest of his life.
 Henry Vane the Younger served on the Council of State during the Interregnum even though he refused to take the oath which expressed approbation (approval) of the King's execution.
 At the Restoration, after much debate in Parliament, he was exempted from the Indemnity and Oblivion Act.
 In 1662 he was tried for high treason, found guilty and beheaded on Tower Hill on 14 June 1662.

+Though regicide was widely condemned and many Regicides were executed or imprisoned after 1660, the revolutionary idea of conditional monarchy endured.
+In political writings and the debates of the period, the notion that a king should rule in accordance with the will of the people or law became increasingly widespread.
+Even Edward Hyde, Earl of Clarendon and Charles II’s chief advisor, acknowledged the need for a balanced constitutional arrangement in his efforts to secure a lasting postwar settlement.